ajslater/codex/README.md

 LOGLEVEL=DEBUG codex
 ```

+### Watching events using Docker

+Codex tries to watch for filesystem events to instantly update your Libraries when they are changed on disk.
+But these native filesystem events are not translated between macOS & Windows Docker hosts and the Docker Linux container.
+If you find that your installation is not updating to filesystem changes instantly, you might try enabling polling for the affected libraries and decreasing the `poll_every` value in the Admin console to a frequency that suits you.

 ### Emergency Database Repair

 If the database becomes corrupt, Codex includes a facitlity to rebuild the database.